avazquezcode/tamandua/README.md

 # Tamandua

-- Tamandua is a small, fast and elegant programming language
+- Tamandua is a small, efficient and elegant programming language

 > [!NOTE]
 > Currently writing its compiler in my spare time :)